 This class will meet twice a week for 45 minutes.
 Each week, 3-4 lessons will be taught and each lesson will have written problems to complete.
 The goal of this course is to prepare students for a high school level algebra course.
-Emphasis is placed on the interconnectivity of topics as well as continual review of previous topics in the course and previous courses.
+Emphasis is placed on the interconnectivity of topics as well as continual review of previous topics in this and previous courses.
 Students will be taught skills, applications, properties and representations of topics in a multi-dimensional approach.
-We will learn problem solving on paper as well as using technology such as a dynamic geometry system and graphing calculators to prepare them for future work in high school and beyond.
-Students will learn how to read, understand and communicate using mathematical language in daily assignments and in several projects during the year.
+We will learn problem solving on paper and use technology, such as a dynamic geometry system and graphing calculators to prepare them for future work in high school and beyond.
+Students will learn how to read, understand, and communicate using mathematical language in daily assignments and in several projects during the year.

 Successful completion of 6th grade math and instructor approval is required.
 Students must complete an application and be approved before registering.
 Incoming students should have a good understanding of arithmetic operations, fractions and decimals.
 A placement test will be provided upon course registration in order to assess student readiness for the course.

 The qualified student will spend 4-6 hours per week on this class.
 This accounts for watching pre-recorded videos, reading daily assignments, completing daily homework, and submitting handwritten weekly assignments.
 The submitted homework will consist of video concept check questions, daily readings and note-taking, electronic concept questions, and textbook questions, some submitted as scanned written work, and some to be checked against an answer key that is provided.

 In addition, there will be two required projects (one each semester), and handwritten and scanned chapter tests.
 To help students learn how to take good notes, notes from each chapter will be submitted and evaluated.
 Each week, students are required to submit questions that will be addressed in our live sessions.
 These live sessions will be used to review, practice problem-solving, and answer submitted questions.